 Stackable LEGO Storage Bricks

-Not only does LEGO want to sell you hundreds of dollars worth of LEGO bricks, they are also happy to sell you licensed LEGO storage.
-It seems like a really great product — why wouldn’t I want to store my LEGO bricks in even bigger storage bricks that stack like real LEGO.
+LEGO is happy to sell you hundreds of dollars worth of LEGO bricks, and they are also happy to sell you licensed LEGO storage.
+At first glance, this seems like a really great product — why wouldn’t I want to store my LEGO bricks in even bigger storage bricks that stack like real LEGO.

 Unfortunately, it is a deeply flawed product — small LEGO parts get stuck in the grooves (such as 1×1, Minifigure accessories, and Cheese Slopes).